cocos/cocos-docs/en/publish/publish-native.md

 The red frames in the picture indicate projects of different native platforms.
 Next, only by using IDE(such as: Xcode,Eclipse,Visual Studio) that corresponds to the native platform to open these projects, can you make further operations like compilation, preview and release.
 For the usage instructions for native platform's IDE, please search related information on your own, which will not be discussed in detail here.

+---

+To know how to debug on a native platform:

+Since Creator v1.7, please refer to [Debug JavaScript on Native Platform](debug-jsb.md).

+If the Creator version is v1.6 below, please refer to [Native Platform Debugging](debug-native.md).